cguardia/Pyramid-Tutorial/prerequisites.rst

    pick the right download for Python 2.6 and install it using the same Python installation from the previous step.

 #.
-Install latest :term:`setuptools` distribution into the Python you
+Install latest `setuptools` distribution into the Python you
    obtained/installed/found in the step above: download `ez_setup.py
    <http://peak.telecommunity.com/dist/ez_setup.py>`_ and run it using
    the ``python`` interpreter of your Python 2.6 installation using a